SquareSR/alternative-red-routes/Race-Route/README.md

 	- 25+ HP ---> **BB x2**
 - Pikachu:
 	- Thrash
-    - Pika QA is usually 4 reg or 6-7 crit
+    - Pika QA is 4 reg or 6-7 crit
 - Raichu:
 	- Thrash x2
     - If you are confused and dead to a self hit, swap to your bird or Squirtle